MicrosoftDocs/power-platform/power-platform/admin/connector-off-by-default.md

 **Step two: Enable or disable the new connector**

-1. If you want to keep the connector disabled, click "Mark as reviewed".
+1. If you want to keep the connector disabled, select **Mark as reviewed**.

-2. If you want to enable the connector, click the enable toggle.
+2. If you want to enable the connector, select the enable toggle.

 3. In both cases, the status is changed to "Reviewing".

-4. Click "Save".
+4. Select **Save**.
 The status of the connector is now set to "Reviewed".

 \[TODO: insert screenshots here\]

-Step \#3: View a disabled connector in a DLP policy
+**Step three: View a disabled connector in a DLP policy**

 9. Click on a data policy in the "Data policies" page.